-Social Media is Bringing Sexy Back to Brandingby: Paula
+Social Media is Bringing Sexy Back to Brandingby: Penny

 When using social media tools to build your brand (also known as your reputation), consider your objectives.
 What do you want people to think about you and know about you?

 Once you have a brand name, it’s time to let the world know.
 Broadcast your brand via online sites (such as the sites listed below), realizing that these are tools, and you need to decide which of these will work for you so you can create a strategy:

 * Social curation tools such as Delicious, Tumblr

 There’s also the issue of whether you should use your real name or a brand name.
 Although using real names has become more common, there’s nothing wrong with a brand name.
 Beth is techmama – she talks about technology and parenting and the name clearly represents what she’s about.

 To manage your brand, you can use http://claimid.com/.

 Good Twitter strategy includes posting useful information, sharing relevant links, answering questions, finding people and responding to people.

 There are a range of tools depending on what you want to achieve:

 * Content & Media Curation – Posterous, Tumblr, Pearltrees